 Can Frequent Washing and Drying Kill Bedbugs and Eggs?

 Yes.
 If you frequently wash and dry your clothes at hot temperatures, you could be doing yourself a huge favor.
-This is a grand way to prevent and get rid of bedbugs.
+This is a grand way to prevent and eliminate bedbugs.

-If possible, you should be washing every washable fabric you own.
+If possible, you should wash every washable fabric you own.
 This includes couch covers, mattress protectors, and duvets.